Azure/AzureSqlBulkFailover/CmwOverview.md

 ## What is the maximum time that should be required for upgrade of any single database and server with hundreds of databases?

-Currently, using this failover technique, a signle database will be failedover in seconds and a server with a large number of databases will be completely failed over within 15 to 30 minutes, although most most servers will require less than 5 minutes.
+Currently, using this failover technique, a single database will be failedover in seconds and a server with a large number of databases will be completely failed over within 15 to 30 minutes, although most servers will require less than 5 minutes.
 We will be monitoring the system to collect data about performance under a variety of conditions, and we will look for opportunities to provide the most consistent experience.

 ## How can I have the system initiate scheduled failover for me, at a precise time?